mykle1/Hello-Lucy/README.md

 dog of a PC runs it without a hitch and the response time is fantastic.
 The Pi may slow rendering the animated gif.
 If so, use a static picture file, or none.

+**ATTENTION PI USERS** The digital face file being used in Hello-Lucy was tested on a Pi3 (1/21/18).
+The Pi struggles badly with it, bringing MM to its knees.
+So, please use a a non animated image, or none.
+I will make an attempt to reduce the size and demands of the digital face file.

 ## Works immediately with these modules

 * **clock**           (default module)